BoysWhoVibe/PhoneParty/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Development approach: Make the website as personal as possible - only implement features specifically requested by the user, avoid using external ideas or implementations found online.
+Development approach: Make the website as personal as possible - gameplay mechanics (role assignment, voting, etc.) should only come from user's ideas and the attached game specification document.
+Technical implementation choices remain at developer's discretion.

 ## System Architecture